 - Encryption support.

-- Can be extended with its plugin and jails systems.
+- It can be extended with its plugin and jail systems.

 - Gorgeous web-based management interface.